UF-CompLing/Resources/machine_learning101.md

 * **Machine Learning:** programming with the end goal of allowing machines/processes to improve on their own, without human intervention
 * **Artificial Intelligence:** the stretch goal machine learning, complete automation

-To use a single example to highlight the comparison, imagine a scenario where a researcher might be trying to monitor seismic events (earthquakes) and predict their occurence and magnitude.
+**Example** To use a single example to highlight the comparison, imagine a scenario where a researcher might be trying to monitor seismic events (earthquakes) and predict their occurence and magnitude.
 Each field might have its own approach.

 **A Statistician** might try and model the distrubtion of existing data, characterize that distribution in a way that is familiar (maybe a using a gamma distribution) and make predictions from that.
-At a stretch, **A Statistician** might build a time series model using collected data to make more accurate predictions with more details.
+Beyond that, **a Statistician** might build a time series model using collected data to make more accurate predictions with more details.

-**A Data Scientist** (or Data Miner, but that sounds dumb) would have the know how to employ a system that regular (every second/minute/day) updates itself with the current seismic data, from which the **Data Scientist** can test different models to detect seismic anomalies and make predictions.
+**A Data Scientist** (or Data Miner, but that sounds dumb) would have the know how to employ a system that regularly (every second/minute/day) updates itself with the current seismic data, from which the **Data Scientist** can test different models to detect seismic anomalies and make predictions.

 **A Computer Scientist** would use **machine learning** techniques to build a system that regular checks for anomalous seismic events on its own and to alert those necessary when something of worth is detected.
 The dream would be a system sophisticated enough to recognize, classify, and predict different types of events all on its own.
 This would be a limited example of **Artificial Intelligence**.

 Keep in mind these are broad generalizations, but can be useful distinctions when comparing fields.

-** TL;DR Data Mining = Machine Learning with different goals, Artificial Intelligence and Statistics lend many ideas to both fields**
+** TL;DR Data Mining = Machine Learning with different goals.
+Data Mining generally involves finding new information from data or building better models beyond those that exist.
+Machine Learning seeks to allow machines to tackle known problems in an optimized fashion.
+Artificial Intelligence and Statistics lend many ideas to both fields**

 [A discussion of these fields and their relations](http://stats.stackexchange.com/questions/5026/what-is-the-difference-between-data-mining-statistics-machine-learning-and-ai)